Commodity futures investing is arguably the most misunderstood asset class in the financial marketplace.

 The authors attack this issue via multivariate analysis by isolating carry, inflation and business cycle as coefficients in a regression.
 The output is below:

 The results appear consistent with the prior chart.
 Coefficients for carry, inflation and business cycle are all positive and statistically significant.
 The inflation coefficient is 1.27, which implies a nearly direct relationship with inflation, and with a very high t-statistic of 10.7.
-Business cycle (measured via a binary term) has statistically significant predictive power.
+The business cycle (measured via a binary term) has statistically significant predictive power.
 Carry also explains returns: in particular, risk-weighted carry has a 0.33 coefficient, with strong t-statistic of 3.11.
 Thus, carry seems to explain a reasonable portion of index returns here too.
 Interesting.

 Commodity Future Returns versus Other Assets Across Regimes